remy/remysharp.com/public/drafts/chrome-remote-debugging-over-wifi.md

 I'm a big user of Chrome devtools, and it's a core part of my [web dev workflow](https://remysharp.com/search?q=workflow).
 I've also started looking at [service worker](https://remysharp.com/2016/03/22/the-copy--paste-guide-to-your-first-service-worker) support *and* 'add to home screen' in some of my projects and there's a few bits that I need to test directly on the device.

 My only tiny problem is: I have a USB3 based phone (a OnePlus 2).
 I have oodles of USB2 cables, but only a single USB3 cable.
-So I figured out how to remote debug over wifi instead!
+So I figured out how to remote debug over wifi instead.

-<small>Note that this post is for Chrome for Android.</small>
+<small>Note that this post is for Chrome for Android, and much more focused towards to Oxygen based OSs.</small>

 <!--more-->